Dauntsey: Transport

 The Wilts & Berks Canal was built across the south of the parish c.
 1801.
 Traffic declined after the railway was built and was minimal by the end of the century; the canal was formally abandoned in 1914.

 The Great Western Main Line from London to Bristol was built in 1841, following a similar route, to the north of the canal.
 Dauntsey railway station, opened in 1868 and closed in 1965, was to the north of Dauntsey Lock.
 It had three platforms: two for the main line and (until 1933) one for the branch line to Malmesbury.

 The road through Dauntsey Lock, linking Chippenham with Lyneham and Royal Wootton Bassett, was formerly the A420 which was a main route from Bristol to Swindon and Oxford.
 After the opening of the M4 motorway (completed in 1971) this section was reclassified as the B4069.

 Amenities

 The primary school amalgamated in 1992 with the school at Brinkworth, to form Brinkworth Earl Danby's CE VC Primary School.

-The only pub in the parish, the Peterborough Arms at Dauntsey Lock, closed in 2013 and was bought in 2014 by the Wilts & Berks Canal Trust for use as offices and a community centre.
-The building dates from the early 19th century.
+The only pub in the parish is the Peterborough Arms, an early-19th-century building at Dauntsey Lock.
+The establishment was bought in 2014 by the Wilts & Berks Canal Trust, which has offices and a community meeting room on the same site.